Running Sales: Editing Prices and Compare at Prices

-In some cases you might want to put the product on sale.
-In order to do this, you put the original price of the product in the Compare at Price field, and put the sale price in the Price field.
-The output will vary slightly depending on your theme, but you product pages will now show the sale on them:
+In some cases, you might want to put the product on sale.
+To do this, you put the product's original price in the Compare at Price field and the sale price in the Price field.
+The output will vary slightly depending on your theme, but your product pages will now show the sale on them:

 This view, where the Compare at Price has a line through it, is only activated if the Compare at Price is higher than the Price.
 If the Compare at Price is not higher than the Price, the product will show as being priced normally.

 In order to create a sale using the Bulk Product editor, you need to do two things:

 - Make sure that the Compare at Price is set to the current Price

 - Change the Price field to reflect the discount

 Both of these are easy to do with our app, and you can accomplish them using either an in-app edit or by doing a spreadsheet edit.
 You can edit each of these fields individually or both at the same time (saving one of your edits).